Compenso/pond-notes-client/README.md

+6-30-20 after class.
+As a user, I want to be able to add a Post
+As a user, I want to be able to add a title to the post As a user, I want to be able to add content to the post

 6-30-20 Tuesday:
 2nd project day 2.
 Beginning the client side this morning.
 Curl-scripts are done for the user and for the post.